jbrdge/World-Life-Expectancy-Data-Cleaning/README.md

 - look at  a list of developing/developed countries
 - compare table against itself with self-join
 - use that knowledge to update the table

+## 3) Finally, we fill empty Life Expectancy rows
+- use average of previous and next